ishworgurung/unbound-docker/1.9.5/README.md

 # README

-If you all you have is a master `unbound.conf` and few other configurations in `unbound.conf.d` like me then, you can use this to build your own image with `docker build -t unbound:latest .`.
+If you already have a master `unbound.conf` and few other configurations in `unbound.conf.d` like me then, you can use this to build your own image with `docker build -t unbound:latest .`.

 I run it like so (networking is set host mode):
 ```bash